Whether you are completely new to the subject or just in need of a refresher, this program

 sizes are capped at 15 students in order to create a better learning environment.

-We offer courses in Physics, Biology, Chemistry, Mathematics, and, new in 2013, Computer Science!
+We offer courses in Physics, Biology, Chemistry, Mathematics, Computer Science and, new in 2014, Astronomy!
 Feel free to sign up for as many courses as you wish!
 During each session, classes will take place in the morning, afternoon or evening.
 Check the schedule to see when your class takes place.

-Introductory and advanced courses in each subject will be offered in each session.
-The courses will meet three times a week for about 2 hours a day.
+The courses will meet three times a week (Monday, Wednesday, and Friday) for approximately 2 hours a day.
 Courses are taught by Indiana Unversity graduate students.
-The courses will meet in the Physics Department in Swain West Hall (727 E. Third St.) or in the nearby computer science building on the IU campus.
+The courses will meet in the Physics Department in Swain West Hall (727 E. Third St.), Lindley Hall (Computer Science), and Jordan Hall (Biology), all on the IU campus.
 IU parking permits are available for purchase upon request.

 Physics The introductory physics course is intended for students who have never previously taken